When you are heading out fishing, the most important thing to take into consideration is your safety.

 It is important that you never anchor your boat from the stern, and here we tell you why.

-If you anchor a boat from the stern, you run the risk of swamping the boat.
+The major danger of anchoring a fishing boat from the stern is that If you anchor a boat from the stern, you run the risk of swamping the boat.
 If the stern is hit by waves, you are going to get water splashing up into your boat.
 The weight of the motor can contribute to this problem.
 If you don’t act fast, the boat will sink.